 I always had a fascination with the bagpipes for as long as I can remember.
-As a child, I recall going to the annual St. Patrick's Day Parade in Scranton, PA (where I was born, raised and currently live) and was always excited to see and hear the pipers.
+As a child, my parents would take us to the annual St. Patrick's Day Parade in Scranton, PA (where I was born, raised and live) and was always excited to see and hear the pipers.
 Little did I know I would become one of them.

 My efforts paid off and I was eventually rewarded with the position of tuning the pipe band for parades and performances.
 It is a task I take very seriously.
 It's very rewarding to hear the results of your work when the pipe band sounds very good.
 I have pipers from all over the area contact me for individual advice, tuning, and bagpipe setup.
 From time to time I host seminars on bagpipe setup and maintenance as well.

 When the pipe band had a shortage of drummers, I decided to learn to play the snare drum so I could fill in if needed.
 My daughter took an interest and she has become a terrific snare drummer.
 Molly started to learn when she was only 6.
-Now, at 16, she plays with the band, and on a lot of solo performances with me.
+Now, at 18, she plays at a lot of performances with me.
 It's a lot of fun to share our time together making people smile.

 On a personal note, I am married with two children.
-I work full-time in IT at a local school district, and I own a photo studio which has been in operation since 1989.
+I work full-time at a local school district, and I own a photo studio which has been in operation since 1989.

 Music runs in our family.
-My wife is a vocalist, my son plays piano, and my daughter and I play in the pipe band.
+My wife is a vocalist, our son plays piano, and our daughter and I play pipes/drums.
 It's a fun, noisy house!